Human papillomavirus (HPV) refers to a group of viruses.

-No, typically, the HPV test isn’t currently included in standard STI screening.
+No, the HPV test isn’t usually included in a standard STI screening.

-If you’re under the age of 30, your provider typically won’t recommend a HPV test unless you have an unusual pap test result.
+If you’re under the age of 30, a clinician typically won’t recommend an HPV test unless you have an unusual Pap smear result.

-If you’re between the age of 30 and 65, doctors usually recommend:
+If you’re between the age of 30 and 65, clinicians recommend the following:

-- a pap and HPV test together every 5 years
+- Pap and HPV test together every 5 years

 HPV doesn’t have a cure, but many types will go away on their own.